open-webui/docs/docs/getting-started/advanced-topics/env-configuration.md

 - Description: If enabled, merges OAuth accounts with existing accounts using the same email address.
 This is considered unsafe as not all OAuth providers will verify email addresses and can lead to potential account takeovers.
+- Persistence: This environment variable is a `PersistentConfig` variable.

 #### `OAUTH_USERNAME_CLAIM`

 - Type: `str`
 - Default: `name`
 - Description: Set username claim for OpenID.
+- Persistence: This environment variable is a `PersistentConfig` variable.

 #### `OAUTH_EMAIL_CLAIM`

 - Type: `str`
 - Default: `email`
 - Description: Set email claim for OpenID.
+- Persistence: This environment variable is a `PersistentConfig` variable.

 #### `OAUTH_PICTURE_CLAIM`

 - Type: `str`
 - Default: `picture`
 - Description: Set picture (avatar) claim for OpenID.
+- Persistence: This environment variable is a `PersistentConfig` variable.

 #### `OAUTH_GROUP_CLAIM`

 - Type: `str`
+- Default: `groups`
 - Description: Specifies the group claim for OAUTH authentication.
+- Persistence: This environment variable is a `PersistentConfig` variable.

 #### `OAUTH_ROLES_CLAIM`

 - Type: `str`
 - Default: `roles`
 - Description: Sets the roles claim to look for in the OIDC token.
+- Persistence: This environment variable is a `PersistentConfig` variable.

 #### `OAUTH_SCOPES`

 - Type: `str`
 - Default: `openid email profile`
 - Description: Sets the scope for OIDC authentication. `openid` and `email` are required.
+- Persistence: This environment variable is a `PersistentConfig` variable.

 #### `OAUTH_ALLOWED_DOMAINS`

 - Type: `str`
+- Default: `*`
 - Description: Specifies the allowed domains for OAUTH authentication. (e.g. "example1.com,example2.com").
+- Persistence: This environment variable is a `PersistentConfig` variable.

 #### `OAUTH_ALLOWED_ROLES`

 - Type: `str`
 - Default: `user,admin`
 - Description: Sets the roles that are allowed access to the platform.
+- Persistence: This environment variable is a `PersistentConfig` variable.

 #### `OAUTH_ADMIN_ROLES`

 - Type: `str`
 - Default: `admin`
 - Description: Sets the roles that are considered administrators.
+- Persistence: This environment variable is a `PersistentConfig` variable.

 #### `WEBUI_AUTH_TRUSTED_EMAIL_HEADER`